-Karen Ross was appointed Secretary of the California Department of Food and Agriculture on January 12, 2011, by Governor Edmund G. Brown Jr. Secretary Ross has deep leadership experience in agricultural issues nationally, internationally, and here in California.
-Prior to joining CDFA, Secretary Ross was chief of staff for U.S. Agriculture Secretary Tom Vilsack, a position she accepted in 2009.
-Prior to that appointment, she served as President of the California Association of Winegrape Growers from 1996-2009, and as Vice-President of the Agricultural Council of California from 1989-1996.
-Before moving to California, Secretary Ross served as Director of Government Relations for the Nebraska Rural Electric Association and as Field Representative for U.S. Senator Edward Zorinsky.
+Karen Ross was appointed Secretary of the California Department of Food and Agriculture on January 12, 2011, by then-Governor Edmund G. Brown Jr. Ross has deep leadership experience in agricultural issues nationally, internationally, and here in California.
+Before joining CDFA, Ross was chief of staff for U.S. Agriculture Secretary Tom Vilsack, a position she accepted in 2009.
+Prior to that appointment, she served as president of the California Association of Winegrape Growers from 1996-2009, and as vice-president of the Agricultural Council of California from 1989-1996.
+Before moving to California, Ross served as the director of government relations for the Nebraska Rural Electric Association and as a field representative for U.S. Senator Edward Zorinsky.

-John Callaway received his PhD in Oceanography and Coastal Sciences from Louisiana State University in 1994.
-He is a Professor and Program Director for the Graduate Environmental Management Program at the University of San Francisco.
-Prior to his position at USF, John was the Associate Director of the Pacific Estuarine Research Laboratory (PERL) at San Diego State University.
-At USF, John teaches undergraduate and graduate courses in introductory environmental science, applied ecology, wetlands, and restoration ecology.
-His research expertise is in wetland restoration, specifically wetland plant ecology and sediment dynamics.
+John Callaway received his doctoral degree in oceanography and coastal sciences from Louisiana State University in 1994.
+He is a professor and program director for the Graduate Environmental Management Program at the University of San Francisco where he also teaches undergraduate and graduate courses in introductory environmental science, applied ecology, wetlands, and restoration ecology.
+Prior to his position at USF, Callaway was the associate director of the Pacific Estuarine Research Laboratory at San Diego State University.
+His research expertise is focused on wetland restoration, specifically wetland plant ecology and sediment dynamics.
 Recent research projects focus on the development of restored wetlands, including evaluations of the importance of plant species diversity and the role of physical heterogeneity in the development of ecosystem functions.
-His research includes projects in San Francisco Bay and Tijuana Estuary.
-This work has been funded by the National Science Foundation, the Environmental Protection Agency, California Sea Grant, and other agencies.
+His research includes projects in San Francisco Bay and the Tijuana Estuary.
+His work has been funded by the National Science Foundation, the Environmental Protection Agency, California Sea Grant, and other agencies.

 Barry Thom is the Regional Administrator of NOAA Fisheries West Coast Region.
 He has worked extensively on salmon recovery in the Columbia River basin and West Coast, including convening the Columbia Basin Partnership, a collaborative process to establish long-term goals for Columbia Basin salmon and steelhead and managing the Pacific Coastal Salmon Recovery Fund.
-Mr. Thom is also the U.S. Commissioner to the Inter-American Tropical Tuna Commission (IATTC).
-In this role, he serves as head of the U.S. delegation and lead U.S. negotiator responsible for the formulation of U.S. positions related to potential resolutions for tuna and tuna-like species in the Eastern Tropical Pacific.
-From 2009-2010, he served as Acting Regional Administrator for the former Northwest Region of NOAA Fisheries, during which time the West Coast Trawl Catch Share fishery was developed.
-Prior to that, he was the Deputy Regional Administrator of the Northwest Region.
-He became Deputy of the newly merged West Coast Region in 2013.
-Mr. Thom began his career as a research biologist with the Oregon Department of Fish and Wildlife and moved to NOAA Fisheries in Silver Spring, Maryland, in 2001.
-While in Silver Spring he served on the Pacific Salmon team and as the Protected Species program coordinator within the Office of Protected Resources.
+Thom is also the U.S. Commissioner to the Inter-American Tropical Tuna Commission.
+In this role, he serves as head of the U.S. delegation and the lead U.S. negotiator responsible for the formulation of U.S. positions related to potential resolutions for tuna and tuna-like species in the Eastern Tropical Pacific.
+From 2009-2010, Thom served as the acting regional administrator for the former Northwest Region of NOAA Fisheries, during which time the West Coast Trawl Catch Share fishery was developed.
+Before that, he was the deputy regional administrator of the Northwest Region before becoming the deputy of the newly merged West Coast Region in 2013.
+Thom began his career as a research biologist with the Oregon Department of Fish and Wildlife and moved to NOAA Fisheries in Silver Spring, Maryland in 2001.
+While in Silver Spring, he served on the Pacific Salmon team and as the protected species program coordinator within the Office of Protected Resources.
 He returned to the Pacific Northwest in 2006.
-Mr. Thom earned a Master’s degree in Fisheries Science from the University of Washington in 1997 and a Bachelor’s degree in Fisheries Science from Oregon State University in 1992.
+Thom earned a master’s degree in fisheries science from the University of Washington in 1997 and a bachelor’s degree in fisheries science from Oregon State University in 1992.

 Campbell Ingram is the first director of the Sacramento-San Joaquin Delta Conservancy.
-The California legislature created the conservancy in 2010 to manage habitat restoration and economic development in the Sacramento-San Joaquin Delta.
+The California Legislature created the Conservancy in 2010 to manage habitat restoration and economic development in the Sacramento-San Joaquin Delta.
 The area is the West Coast’s largest estuary and serves over 25 million people.
-As director, Mr. Ingram has the chance to implement various projects around the Delta.
-Some of those projects include sustainable water delivery, balancing human and animal needs and hundreds of restoration efforts up and down the Central Valley.
+As director, Ingram is responsible for implementing various projects around the Delta.
+Some of these projects include sustainable water delivery, balancing human and animal needs, and hundreds of restoration efforts up and down the Central Valley.

-Josephine served in this capacity since 2015; prior to coming to the regional office, she served as Chief of Planning at Los Angeles District.
+Josephine Axt has served in her current capacity with the U.S. Army Corps of Engineers since 2015.
+Prior to coming to the regional office, she served as chief of planning at the Los Angeles District.
 She oversees a division with technical expertise in plan formulation, environmental compliance, economics, watershed planning, and flood risk management.
 Her Planning and Policy Division’s role includes reviewing subordinate District products, guiding project development, and conducting quality assurance.
-While Chief of Planning Division at Los Angeles District, Josephine oversaw a group of about 50 people in the formulation and evaluation of alternatives in the major mission areas of flood risk management, navigation, and ecosystem restoration.
-She worked closely with non-Federal sponsors, to manage flood risk, improve navigation, and restore ecosystems throughout southern California, southern Nevada, southeastern Utah, and Arizona.
+While Chief of Planning Division at the Los Angeles District, Axt oversaw a group of about 50 people in the formulation and evaluation of alternatives in the major mission areas of flood risk management, navigation, and ecosystem restoration.
+She worked closely with non-federal sponsors to manage flood risk, improve navigation, and restore ecosystems throughout southern California, southern Nevada, southeastern Utah, and Arizona.

-Paul Souza is the Regional Director for the Pacific Southwest Region for the US Fish and Wildlife Service.
-Mr. Souza will oversee Service programs in California, Nevada and the Klamath Basin of Oregon, implementing federal laws and policies including the Endangered Species Act and Migratory Bird Treaty Act.
-He will lead the region’s 50 national wildlife refuges, three national fish hatcheries and 13 fisheries and ecological services field offices from the region’s headquarters in Sacramento.
-Prior to serving in the Service’s national headquarters in Washington, DC, Mr. Souza was Field Supervisor for the South Florida Ecological Services Office, where he led actions to recover 67 listed species and protect a host of important habitats for migratory birds, fish and other wildlife.
-He helped lead the effort to restore America’s Everglades with partners, implementing projects to improve the health of the environment for species such as the Florida panther, wood stork and snail kite.
+Paul Souza is Regional Director of the U.S. Fish and Wildlife Service's Pacific Southwest Region.
+Souza oversees service programs in California, Nevada, and the Klamath Basin of Oregon, implementing federal laws and policies including the Endangered Species Act and Migratory Bird Treaty Act.
+He also leads the region’s 50 national wildlife refuges, three national fish hatcheries and 13 fisheries, and ecological services field offices from the region’s Sacramento headquarters.
+Prior to serving in the service’s national headquarters in Washington, D.C., Souza was a field supervisor for the South Florida Ecological Services Office, where he led actions to recover 67 listed species and protect a host of important habitats for migratory birds, fish, and other wildlife.
+He helped lead the effort to restore America’s Everglades with partners, implementing projects to improve the health of the environment for species such as the Florida panther, wood stork, and snail kite.

-As Regional Director for the Pacific Region, Mark Sogge oversees USGS centers in California, Nevada, and Hawaii.
+As Regional Director for the U.S. Geological Survey's Pacific Region, Mark Sogge oversees USGS science centers in California, Nevada, and Hawaii.
 As a USGS ecologist and research scientist from 1996-2008, he led studies that focused on threatened and endangered birds, and Southwest riparian habitats.
-Mr. Sogge has extensive experience in USGS science management and leadership, starting as Station Leader at the Southwest Biological Science Center (2005-2008), as Chief of Staff for the Western Regional Director (2008-2010), as Associate Regional Executive for the former Pacific Southwest Region (2010-2012), and most recently as Associate Regional Director in the Southwest Region (2012-2013).
+Sogge has extensive experience in USGS science management and leadership, starting as station leader at the Southwest Biological Science Center (2005-2008), as chief of staff for the Western Regional Director (2008-2010), as associate regional executive for the former Pacific Southwest Region (2010-2012), and most recently as associate regional director in the Southwest Region (2012-2013).